Godawful ‘Joker 2’ Could’ve Been Saved by More Lady Gaga

 I Can’t Stop Thinking About Gavin Creel

-The Broadway community and its fans were stunned this week when news broke that Tony-winner Gavin Creel, a performer with unrivaled charisma and enthusiasm, died at age 48 after a swift battle with a rare cancer.
+The Broadway community and its fans were stunned this week when news broke that Tony-winner Gavin Creel, a performer with unrivaled charisma and enthusiasm, died at age 48 after a short illness with a rare cancer.

 I discovered Creel when Broadway did, as Jimmy in Thoroughly Modern Millie.
 It intersected directly with the moment that musical theater became my end-all, be-all obsession, and all I wanted in life was to sing, dance, and be as charming and handsome as him.
 The real world had other plans when it came to those things, but something else happened as I spent the next decades tracking his career, watching his performances, and burrowing my way in a tiny corner of the theater community, seeing how he made his impact in ways that transcended his talent—which, given his talent, is something quite remarkable.